1. A.S.A. rules are in effect where league rules are silent.

 6. Maximum roster will consist of no more than 25 eligible players.

 7. Rosters and Team Waiver Form must be turned in to the League Coordinator before the beginning of the first regular season game.
 Any changes to the roster must be made in writing and Waiver Form updated before the player may play in a game.
-All players who participate in the playoffs must have played in at least 2 regular season games.
-Removed 5/1/18.

 8. A player may only play for one church each season.
 Once a player has played a game for a church They may not play for another church team during that particular season.